gregorias/coop.nvim/DEV.md

 ## ADRs

+The project overall had the following design guidelines:

+- Extend coroutines without replacing them.
+Keep things simple by extending how coroutines work and keeping as much of their behaviour as reasonable.
+- Make asynchronous code behave similarly to synchronous code.

 ### On using tasks (coroutine + future)

 This record is about the decision to implement the `task` interface that